AviDube/avidube.github.io/_portfolio/Drone SWARMS.md

 <img src="/assets/images/newalgo.png" alt="">

 # Leadership
 I am currently the team lead researcher.
 Some of my responsibilities have been to recruit new members I have been cold emailing different departments at our school asking for students interested in our project with certain skills.
-So far we have been able to recruit 5 new members helping us maintain/update our website and develope new features for users.
+So far we have been able to recruit 5 new members helping us maintain/update our website and develop new features for users.
 I am also tasked with running meetings and making sure each member is assigned a task with and assist them if they ever run into any issues.